Pradip-p/lazy-py-crawler/TROUBLESHOOTING.md

 Use `.env` if you want to:

-- Keep sensitive data out of `docker-compose.yml`
+- Keep sensitive data out of `docker compose.yml`
 - Easily change configuration without editing YAML
 - Have different configs for different environments